RekhuGopal/GitHub-Action-OIDCConnect/README.md

-# AnsibleAutomation
+# GitHub-Action-OIDCConnect
-This repo contains ansible playbooks which are used for 'Cloud Quick POCs' youtube channell demo.
+This repository share some best practices on GitHub Actions for AWS CICD tasks.
+1. AWS OIDC Connection based GitHub Actions